LigosQ/iProps/readme.md

 # Cite us

-- Our papers are being submitted.
-Please quote our previous papers if you need to quote them.
+- Please quote our previous papers if you used our codes in your research.

   > C. Feng *et al*., "iProps: A comprehensive software tool for protein classification and analysis with automatic machine learning capabilities and model interpretation capabilities," in *IEEE Journal of Biomedical and Health Informatics*, doi: 10.1109/JBHI.2024.3425716.